 He has a degree in Mechanical and Electrical Engineering (UNAM, Mexico), MSc in Electrical Engineering (Imperial College) and PhD in Computer Science (Warwick) and worked as a Research Associate and Fellow at the Department of Surgical Oncology, School of Medicine of The University of Sheffield.
 He is currently Senior Lecturer in Computer Science in the Department of Computer Science at City, University of London where he is currently supervising 5 doctoral students and has supervised 5 to completion.

-The 2022 Annual General Meeting of the Data Analysis in Imaging Section of the Royal Microscopical Society will take place on 29 September 2022, as part of Microscopy: Advances, Innovation, Impact 2022 - incorporating the RMS AGM & Section AGMs.
+The 2024 Annual General Meeting of the Data Analysis in Imaging Section of the Royal Microscopical Society will take place on Wednesday 2 October 2024 during the Microscopy: Advances, Innovation, Impact 2024 Meeting.

 All the Society’s AGMs are free to attend for both members and non-members.